Texas GOP leaders enter custody battle over child’s gender

 "The father finds comfort in public controversy and attention surrounded by his use of unfounded facts and is thus motivated by financial gain," Cooks said, adding that the gain came "at the cost of the protection and the privacy of the children."

-Much of the public reaction to the case has focused on backing the father's narrative.
-On his website, he pleads for help to "save" his child, with a headline saying he's fighting "chemical castration and sex-change of his son."
+Much of the public reaction to the case has focused on backing the narrative laid out on the father's website, which features a headline saying he's fighting "chemical castration and sex-change of his son."

 A post of a woman holding a baby shared widely on Facebook targets the mother, saying she "always wanted a girl."